 4. Pin Often

 While pins get ranked by quality versus time posted, pinning often and regularly is important!
 Shoot for 10–15 pins per day, including original content you create and repins from fellow users and brands.
-Make this aggressive pinning cadence manageable by using a scheduling platform (we love eClincher) or uploading your pins to a secret board, so you can manually make them visible to the public during the day.
+Make this aggressive pinning cadence manageable by using a scheduling platform (we love eClincher and Later) or uploading your pins to a secret board, so you can manually make them visible to the public during the day.
 Spread out the time you post your 10–15 pins (essentially acting like a real pinner) and you’ll be golden.
+Also, make sure you set aside the proper social media marketing budget so you have the resources to meet your Pinterest marketing strategy goals.

 5. Resize Images for Pinterest Specifications